mpv-player/mpv/DOCS/man/en/vf.rst

     not always safe to insert this filter by default.
 See the ``Taking screenshots`` section for details.

-screenshot_force
-    Same as ``screenshot``, but prefer it over VO based screenshot code.

 sub=[=bottom-margin:top-margin]
     Moves subtitle rendering to an arbitrary point in the filter chain, or force subtitle rendering in the video filter as opposed to using